Migraine Headache Treatment

 Migraine headaches are often untreated, misdiagnosed, and/or undiagnosed.
 Women are three times more likely than men to suffer from migraine headaches.
 There is no absolute cure for migraines since its pathophysiology has yet to be fully understood.
-At the present time, the treatments of choice consist of medication, biofeedback mechanisms, relaxation techniques, and botox injections.
+At present, the treatments of choice consist of medication, biofeedback mechanisms, relaxation techniques, and botox injections.
 This may be surprising, but many patients who suffer from migraine headaches usually suffer from headaches due to a TMJ disorder.

 Many patients who have migraine headaches have had medical doctors misdiagnose their condition and usually treat them by prescribing medication to temporarily treat their symptoms.
 At Legacy Dental Care, we can provide treatment options without the use of medication to help treat your migraine headaches.
 Please give us a call at (714) 893-8517 for more information about our migraine headache treatment.